JuliaIO/Blosc.jl/README.md

 ## Installation

 To install, simply run `Pkg.add("Blosc")` in Julia.
-Precompiled binaries are provided for Mac and Windows system, while on other systems the Blosc library will be downloaded and compiled.
+Precompiled binaries are provided for Mac and Windows systems, while on other systems the Blosc library will be downloaded and compiled.

 ## Usage